flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 Remove `context` as a parameter to validator functions.
 For example, `FormBuilderValidators.required(context)` becomes `FormBuilderValidators.required()` without `context` passed in.

 ## How this package works
-This package comes with several most common `FormFieldValidator`s such as required, numeric, mail, URL, min, max, minLength, maxLength, minWordsCount, maxWordsCount, IP, credit card, etc., with default `errorText` messages.
+This package comes with several most common `Validator`s and `FormFieldValidator`s such as required, numeric, mail, URL, min, max, minLength, maxLength, minWordsCount, maxWordsCount, IP, credit card, etc., with default `errorText` messages.

 - But what is a `FormFieldValidator`?